 A drifter in the post-apocalyptic Pacific Northwest

-As revealed at E3 2016, Days Gone, a third-person action game, takes place in the Pacific Northwest two years after a global virus wiped out much of the population, turning people into zombie-like “freakers.”
+Days Gone is a third-person open world action game taking place in the Pacific Northwest two years after a global virus has wiped out much of the population, turning people into zombie-like “freakers.”
 You play as Deacon St. John, a biker turned bounty hunter/mercenary following the global pandemic.

 While we don’t know much about the character, we know that the virus affected his personal life.
 In the trailer, he recounts riding down the open road with a woman, presumably his wife or girlfriend.
 The assumption here, based on the language he uses, is that she either fell victim to the virus herself, or was taken out by someone afflicted with the virus.
 A man with a head tattoo, possibly a member of St. John’s biker gang, reminds him that “Phoebe” is dead.
 St. John appears to be on a vendetta as a bounty hunter, and it seems as if he is a lone wolf, working outside of his biker gang in the present.